During 2019 The Listening Project runs through the EUYO's programme as a major theme.

 The Listening Project was launched during our spring residency at our home in Ferrara.
 As the year progresses we will be populating a Listening Project archive with contributions from major artists, teachers and players.
 Many of them will be responding to the following questions:

 “How would you advise young talented orchestral musicians to go about developing their listening abilities in an orchestral context?
 And what have you learnt about listening in your years working with some of the world’s finest orchestras?”

-If you want to contribute to the Listening Archive, then you can simply make your own video with advice on how young talented orchestral musicians should go about developing their listening abilities in an orchestral context.
+If you want to contribute to the Listening Archive, you may want to tell us HOW DO YOU LISTEN? by filling out our survey.
+Or, you can simply make your own video with advice on how young talented orchestral musicians should go about developing their listening abilities in an orchestral context.

 To send a smartphone, tablet or other platform video for placing in the Listening Archive, send your video to email@example.com in one of the following file formats: .avi .mp4 .mov by using WeTransfer or similar app.
 Videos can be as short as you like (even down to a matter of seconds) but should be a maximum of 5 minutes.